Ferrari: A Perennial Compounder Racing On The Fast Lane (NYSE:RACE)

 - Secondly, Ferrari's top-line growth is of high quality because it leads to ever-greater profits.
 It does not chase revenue expansion at the expense of profitability.

-- Thirdly, Ferrari has nearly unlimited potential to continue to grow within this niche, thanks to the rapidly expanding population of the superrich and the low market penetration of Ferrari cars, especially in emerging Asia.
+- Thirdly, Ferrari has nearly unlimited potential to continue to grow within that niche, thanks to the rapidly expanding superrich cohort and the low market penetration of Ferrari cars, especially in emerging Asia.
 I believe its growth in the medium-term is highly visible.

 - Lastly but importantly, Ferrari's growth is of relatively low risk, because it uses a historically-tested operational formula - in contrast to those that have to expand into uncharted waters every few years just to keep the momentum of growth.